Handheld Halting

 There’s probably a clever way to do this part, but I opted for a brute force approach instead.

-instructions one at a time.
+We’re going to loop through each item in the input and swap any jmp / nop instructions one at a time.
 Then we run the VM and see if the error is thrown.
 If not, we’ve found the instruction we need to fix!

-To set this up, we need to add a single line in run
+To set this up, we need to add a single line in run:

-def run(self) -> None:while True: self.execute() # now we can terminate without an error if self.pointer >= len(self.instructions): break
+def run(self) -> None:while True: self.execute() # now we can terminate without an error if self.pointer >= len(self.instructions): breakOur puzzle code is straightforward:

 for i in range(len(self.input)): if self.input[i].startswith("acc"): continue